device-management-toolkit/docs/docs/Reference/troubleshooting.md

 Do all the above if it becomes necessary to reset your environment completely.
 See instructions below.

-1. **Unprovision the Managed Device:** Use rpc.exe to dectivate the managed device as described in [RPC Activate/Deactivate Examples](./RPC/commandsRPC.md#RPCexamples).
+1. **Unprovision the Managed Device:** Use rpc.exe to deactivate the managed device as described in [RPC Activate/Deactivate Examples](./RPC/commandsRPC.md#deactivate).
 The `deactivate` parameter executes a full unprovision of the managed device.
 It is also possible to implement a full unprovision via MEBX.
 See [Unprovisioning](../Reference/MEBX/unprovision.md).
 2. **Shut down Docker Services:** Use `docker image prune` and `docker image rm` to stop or remove all images, containers, and volumes, as described in [Build and Run Docker Images](../GetStarted/Cloud/setup.md#Builddockerimages).

 The best practice example below stops Docker and then prunes all volumes.